reinhart1010/nix/docs/en/common/git-bisect.md

 - Skip a commit during a bisect (e.g. one that fails the tests due to a different issue):

 `git bisect skip`

+- Display a log of what has been done so far:

+`git bisect log`